akheron/typera/README.md

 #### `Middleware.stop(response)`

 Stop processing the request and return `response` to the client.
 Other middleware or the route handler will not be run.
-If other middleware has already run before this one, their finalizers are run.
+If other middleware have already run before this one, their finalizers are run.

-### Request Parsers
+### Request parsers

 Request parsers are built-in middleware that let you validate parts of the request.
 All request parser related types and functions live in the `Parser`